DIPlib/diplib/changelogs/diplib_next.md

 - `dip::DrawEllipsoid()` and `dip::DrawDiamond()` could produce wonky shapes for even diameters, due to a floating-point rounding error.

+- JPEG encoding and decoding had a small memory leak.

+- `dip::GetOptimalDFTSize()` could loop indefinitely for inputs close to the maximum `dip::uint` value, because of an integer overflow in arithmetic.

 ### Updated dependencies

 ### Build changes